kaist-plrg/consensus-spectec/CLIENT_CODE_MODIFICATIONS.md

   ```
 - **Purpose**: Save post state as SSZ file after state transition to enable comparison with other nodes
 - **Modification Method**: Automatically inserted via awk command in `init_beaconnode.sh`

+All Prysm changes are limited to the `pcli` testing tool; the Prysm beacon node remains unmodified.

 ---